oceanprotocol-archive/predict-eth/examples/real-time-raw-mas-emas.md

 # Real time 1 hour ETH prediction using raw data, moving average and exponential moving average

-Moving Average (MA) and Exponential Moving Average (EMA) are two of the most common investor indicators.
-Especially in 21 datapoints interval.
+Moving Average (MA) and Exponential Moving Average (EMA) are two of the most frequently used investor indicators.

+Investors often use the 21 datapoint interval.

 This example presents the predictive power of 'Open', 'High', 'Low', 'Close' and 'Volume' for 1 hour intervals of ETH price.